nikcleju/ESDM_Course/Projects/P4_DryingMachine_Coins.md

     Inputs:
     - ProgramSelection (number, 0 to 3)
         - 0 = no program selected
-        - 1/2/3 = the three programs above
+        - 1/2/3 = one of the three programs above
 	- MoneyInput (number, 0 to any)
     - Cancel button
     - WaterLevel (real number, 0 to 100=MAX)